Your food cravings for meat could mean several different things.

 It turned out that I had anemia, a blood condition when you lack proper amounts of iron in your blood.

-My doctor told me to start eating more meat.
+My doctor told me to start eating more meat and to take some iron supplements.

-After I stopped being a vegetarian and ate more meat, my iron levels returned to normal.
+I started eating meat and taking iron supplements.
+About a month later, my iron levels returned to normal.
 My food cravings for meat went down too.

 Meat contains lots of iron so it makes sense that if you have low-iron in your blood you’ll crave meat.